 - 2 teaspoons Worcestershire sauce

-In a medium bowl, mix the ingredients for the meatballs until just combined.
-Create approximately 24 meatballs (1 1/2 tablespoons each).
-Place into saucepan to brown.
+- In a medium bowl, mix the ingredients for the meatballs until just combined.
+Create approximately 24 meatballs (1 ½ tablespoons each).
+Place into the saucepan, with onions and mushrooms, to brown.

 - Meanwhile in a small mixing bowl, whisk together the ingredients for the sauce.
 Pour sauce over the meatballs.